rlearsch/rlearsch.github.io/_portfolio/20220622_NBA_bio-modeling.md

 ## Train the model
 Before I do that, I definitely need to drop some columns.
-I'm going to address the categoricial data (College, Position, Team) in right now in case I want it later.
+I'm going toaddress the categoricial data (College, Position, Team) separately right now in case I want it later.

 ```python